Log in

 0 Comments

-I intend to give it as a gift in a calendar (the 30 ml fit in well) to broaden my wife's fragrance horizons a little.
+I intend to gift it in a calendar (the 30 ml fits well inside) to broaden my wife's fragrance horizon a bit.

 The sillage:

-The papyrus comes out surprisingly well in the trail and draws you in.
-You just want to experience more and smell more.
-It is as if you are very close to the target, but not too much.
-But (!) it's not a seductive fragrance.
-So, I get a clear image of a confident, poised woman who makes a clear statement for herself and others, but doesn't have to wrap everyone around her finger.
-(Definitely really strong as far as the fragrance is concerned!)
+Surprisingly, the papyrus comes out quite well in the scent trail and draws you in.
+You just want to learn more and smell more.
+It feels as if you are very close to the goal, but not too much.
+However (!) it is not a seductive scent.
+So, I get a clear image of a confident, grounded woman who makes a clear statement for herself and others, but doesn’t need to wrap everyone around her finger.
+(Definitely really strong regarding the scent!)

 The projection: